yv989c/ChartsForBenchmarkDotNet/README.md

 A simple web app that charts your [BenchmarkDotNet](https://benchmarkdotnet.org/) console results.
 The chart can then be copied to your clipboard or downloaded as a PNG image.

 It currently understands standard results like the one shown below.
-Any columns between `Method` and `Mean` are considered categories in the chart across the x-axis.
+Any columns between `Method`/`Runtime` and `Mean` are considered categories in the chart across the x-axis.
 These columns are typically created via properties decorated with the `Params` attribute in your benchmark.

 ## How do I use it?